How to Build a Real Estate Cash Flow Model

 This part of the model moves beyond the property’s performance and focuses on the investment’s financial structure.
 It helps you answer the most important question: after paying the mortgage, is there any cash left over?
 This remaining cash flow, known as levered cash flow, is your actual return.
 Getting this calculation right is non-negotiable for making sound investment decisions and securing funding.
 A solid financing model also shows lenders that you’ve done your homework.
 Properly managing this aspect of your investment is a core part of a strong financial strategy, which is where expert CFO services can provide immense value by optimizing your capital structure.
 Let’s walk through how to build this crucial component.

-Build a Loan Amortization Schedule
+How to Build a Simple Amortization Schedule

 First, you need to create a loan amortization schedule, sometimes called a debt schedule.
 Think of this as a detailed roadmap for your loan.
 It outlines every single payment you’ll make over the life of the loan, breaking down how much goes toward interest versus principal.
 To build this, you’ll need the core details of your loan: the total loan amount, the annual interest rate, the loan term (e.g., 30 years), and the loan start date.